openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 Verified claims about the end-user can be requested as part of a pre-defined set by utilizing the `scope` parameter as defined in section 5.4 of the OpenID Connect specification [@!OpenID].

 When using this approach the claims associated with a `scope` are administratively defined at the OP.
-The OP configuration and RP request parameters will determine whether the claims are returned via the ID Token or UserInfo endpoint as defined in section 5.3.2 of the OpenID Connect specification [@!OpenID].
+The OP configuration and RP request parameters will determine whether the claims are returned via the ID Token or userinfo endpoint as defined in section 5.3.2 of the OpenID Connect specification [@!OpenID].

 # Aggregated and distributed claims {#aggregated_distributed_claims}
 ## Aggregated and distributed claims assertions